wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 Follow this procedure to test the API revision that you deployed:

 1. Click **Test** in the left pane.
+2. Click **GET TEST KEY** to obtain an access token.
-2. Click the `GET` resource you added to expand it.
+3. Click the `GET` resource you added to expand it.

     ![API GET resource](../assets/img/apis/api-resource.png){.cInlineImage-full}

-3. Click **GET TEST KEY** to obtain an access token.
-3. Click **Try it out** and then click **Execute**.
-You can see the Covid-19 totals for all US states as the response from the API.
+4. Click **Try it out** and then click **Execute**.
+You can see the COVID-19 totals for all US states as the response from the API.

     ![Response received from the service execution](../assets/img/apis/response.png){.cInlineImage-full}